-3181.
+- 3181.
 Exhibitors Representative.
 Prior to the beginning of the show, the show management will appoint an exhibitor's representative.
-The representative will act as the intermediary between the judge and the exhibitors with the assistance of the ring steward.
+The representative will act as the intermediary between the judge and the exhibitors with the assistance of the ring steward. - 3182.

-3182.
 Entry Numbers.
-It is mandatory that show management supply exhibitors with entry numbers for each horse entered.

-A. Furthermore, failure by exhibitors to wear correct numbers in a visible manner shall result in a disqualification;
+It is mandatory that show management supply exhibitors with entry numbers for each horse entered. - A. Furthermore, failure by exhibitors to wear correct numbers in a visible manner shall result in a disqualification;

-B. Exhibitors may display the numbers on both sides of the saddle pad.
+- B. In all under saddle classes (both English and Western) exhibitors must display the numbers on both sides of the horse. - C. In all Pleasure Driving classes numbers must be displayed on both sides of exhibitors carts. - 3183.

-3183.
 Exhibiting Multiple Horses.
-In individual working events (Barrel Racing, Breakaway Calf Roping, Calf Roping, Cutting, Dally Team Roping Heading, Dally Team Roping Heeling, Jumping, Ranch Horse, Reining, Pole Bending, Steer Stopping, Trail, Working Cow Horse, Western Riding, Working Hunter) a rider may:

-A. Exhibit three (3) horses in a junior class;

-B. Exhibit three (3) horses in a senior class;

-C. Exhibit a maximum (total) of four (4) horses in an all ages class.
+In individual working events (Barrel Racing, Breakaway Calf Roping, Calf Roping, Cutting, Dally Team Roping Heading, Dally Team Roping Heeling, Jumping, Ranch Horse, Ranch Riding, Reining, Pole Bending, Steer Stopping, Trail, Working Cow Horse, Western Riding, Working Hunter) a rider may: - A. Exhibit three (3) horses in a junior class; - B. Exhibit three (3) horses in a senior class; - C. Exhibit a maximum (total) of four (4) horses in an all ages class.